kratisto/docs/pages/public_cloud/ai_machine_learning/deploy_guide_02_getting_started/guide.en-gb.md

 The **static scaling** strategy allows you to choose the number of replicas on which the app will be deployed.
 For this method, the minimum number of replicas is **1** and the maximum is **10**.

 - Static scaling can be used if you want to have fixed costs.
-- This scaling strategy is also useful when your consumption or inference load are fixed.
+- This scaling strategy is also useful when your consumption or inference load is fixed.

 **When to choose autoscaling?**